josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 After the compressed package finishes downloading, let's extract the compressed package.

 To do so, let's open **Terminal** and go to the directory where you downloaded the package to.
-Be sure to replace "<SSD-directory-containing-downloaded-package>" in the command below with the directory where you saved the compressed package to.
+Be sure to replace **"SSD-directory-containing-downloaded-package"** in the command below with the directory where you saved the compressed package to.

-`cd /<SSD-directory-containing-downloaded-package>`
+`cd /"SSD-directory-containing-downloaded-package"`

 Next, let's extract the compressed package.
-When running the following command in **Terminal**, be sure to replace "<version-number-downloaded>" with the version number that matches the package you downloaded.
+When running the following command in **Terminal**, be sure to replace **"version-number-downloaded"** with the version number that matches the package you downloaded.

-`sudo tar -xvzf bitcoin-cash-node-<version-number-downloaded>-aarch64-linux-gnu.tar.gz`
+`sudo tar -xvzf bitcoin-cash-node-"version-number-downloaded"-aarch64-linux-gnu.tar.gz`

 While we're in this directory, let's create a new directory to store the blockchain data and keep things tidy.
 In **Terminal**, run the following command.